rickalouani/Rancher-howto/README.md

 videos, etc, and a number of great opensource tools should make the process not as challenging it seems.
-Many of the early adopters were thriving companies (Amazon, Google, Netflix, ...), growing fast and and growing.
-The had to make a radical shift in the way they conducted business. they had to come up with a different business model to continually meet projected demand.
+Many of the early adopters were thriving companies (Amazon, Google, Netflix, ...), growing fast and the outlook was great.
+They had to make a radical shift in the way they conducted business. they had to come up with a different business model to continually meet projected demand.
 They were realizing that scaling vertically to meet demand did not make business sense anymore.